elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 4. Program Design

 has to be keeped in mind: different phred scales, structure of a fastq file, simulatenous trimming of quality and sequence line

 ## 5. Program Manual

-Following program wil trimm and filter your FASTQ file according to quality, length and unknown bases.
+Following program will trimm and filter your FASTQ file according to quality, length and unknown (N's) bases.
 The trimming based on quality, will trimm the ends of the read lower than a quality of 20.
 To run the programm you must a provide a FASTQ file in the standard FASTQ format (see Chapter X).
 The output consist of two outputfiles - a fastq file with filtered and trimmed reads and a summaryfile which contains information about the number of filtered + trimmed reads.

 ## To run the program you must specify: